zuri-training/T_C_GEN-TEAM-HYENA/README.md

 ## Features

-__Unauthenticated users__ - An individual who have not registered to the website would be able to;
+__Unauthenticated users__ - An individual who has not registered to the website would be able to;

     Visit the platform to view basic information about it View and Interact with the documentation
-    Register to view more detailswould be able
+    Register to view more details
     No access to use until registered